Advertisement

 Once you do feel sick, it will take about four days for your symptoms to worsen.
 Typical complaints include:

 So, how do you differentiate between walking pneumonia and regular pneumonia?
-Because pneumonia’s a more serious lung infection than walking pneumonia, the symptoms tend to be more extreme.
+Because pneumonia is a more serious lung infection than walking pneumonia, the symptoms tend to be more extreme.

 According to Dr. Chaisson, pneumonia causes your immune system to fill the air sacs in the lungs with mucus, pus and other fluids.
 That congestion makes it difficult for oxygen to reach your blood.
 As a result, you may experience symptoms related to poor oxygenation, like brain fog, a high heart rate and blue skin, lips or nails (cyanosis).

-Pneumonia can be extremely serious, so don’t hesitate to call 911 for acute symptoms like chest pain, difficulty breathing, or confusion.
+Pneumonia can be extremely serious, so don’t hesitate to call 911 or emergency services for acute symptoms like chest pain, difficulty breathing or confusion.

 Walking pneumonia is often caused by bacteria or viruses.
 A bacteria called Mycoplasma pneumoniae is the primary offender.